 My name is Spencer Nusbaum.
-I am an employed Software Developer, and a college graduate, living in Camas, Washington.
+I am an employed Software Developer at Graphic Products, a college graduate, a home owner, and a Beaverton Oregon resident.
 This website is my portfolio.
 It was created to demonstrate work I do, work I have done, and work I am capable of.
 Please, take a look around.

-For nearly the past three years I have been freelancing and consulting for various individuals and businesses throughout the area.
-In addition to this, I have been working on software projects since I was age 10 with the assistance of my dad, who is a Software Developer as well.
+For the past three years, I have been freelancing and consulting for various individuals and businesses throughout the area.
+In addition, I have been working on software projects since I was of age 10 with the assistance of my dad, who is a Software Developer as well.

 The projects I have worked on range quite a bit; some needing quite technical knowledge.
 One of the first projects I freelanced for was a C++ written DNS firewall updater, that updated a Microsoft Windows firewall when the IP addresses on a DNS server changed.
-Another project I did was create the content management and font-end sides of http://aaronartist.com.
+Another project I did was create the content-management and font-end sides of http://aaronartist.com.
 I've consulted for Something Clever Creative Production for nearly all of those years, creating a variety of applications as well.
-The projects for them ranged from a very configurable automated photography rendering software package, server-side backend work, two separate versions of an image and video thumbnail previewer and full media viewer software (one written in Java, the other in C++) that allows sending media to personal emails, posting to facebook, posting to twitter, and posting to instagram.
-The second version had an extension to load badge information via Qr codes and a providable API key, which allowed for users to not need to enter their emails anymore.
+The projects for them ranged from a very configurable automated photography rendering software package, server-side backend work, two separate versions of an image and video thumbnail previewer and full media viewer software (one written in Java, the other in C++ using the Qt framework) that allows sending media to personal emails, posting to facebook, posting to twitter, and posting to instagram.
+The second version had an extension to load badge information via Qr codes and accept an API key (configured before the main program is launched), which allowed for users to not need to enter their contact information anymore to share media.
 I even created a project for Microsoft Xbox Game Pass though this company, which was an interactive survey that resulted in two suggested games, one new, one old, based on the user input.
 At work, I work on printer software and devops tasks.
-For leisure, I work on a variety of arduino/raspberry-pi electronics projects, and a variety of programming projects ranging from automating lights and christmas lights, to game hacking, changing the functionality and outcomes of executable games.
+For leisure, I work on a variety of arduino/raspberry-pi electronics projects, and a variety of programming projects ranging from automation, single-player game hacking, changing functionality and outcomes of executable games.

-As you can see from my writing, I have worked on quite a a range of projects, and am always working on more.
+As you can see from my writing, I have experience in a wide range of topics, and I am always learning more.
 I'm am able to give the expertise of a full development team and yet, I'm only an individual.
-I use professional software development tools to assist in my creation of these projects, including git, Jenkins, Alassian Jira, Atlassian Bitbucket, and Atlassian Confluence.
+I use professional devops software development tools to assist in my creation of these projects, including git, Jenkins, Alassian Jira, Atlassian Bitbucket, and Atlassian Confluence.

 If you are interested in scheduling my services, please visit this page to request a quote: